If your Discord server has gone big enough for you to manage alone, you can assign a moderator role to any member to help you.

 - Move to the “Permissions” tab and add the permissions your moderator should have.

-- Navigate to the “Manage Members” tab and add the members who should have this role.
+- Navigate to the “Manage Members” tab.

 If you want to allow other members to mention the moderator, for example, when they want to report someone violating the rules, you can turn the toggle on next to the “Allow anyone to @mention this role” option in the “Display” tab.